Balhae controversies: Jurchens and Manchus

 A dragon head artifact from Bohai at the National Museum of Korea.

 Archaeological materials from the Anan'evskoe site show material evidence of ancestral relations between the Jurchens and Bohai people.
 Several South Korean scholars believe that after Bohai's destruction in 926, Bohai's population was divided into two groups.
 Influential Bohai families were sent to the inner part of the Liao dynasty and were referred to as Bohai people, while those who remained under indirect management were called Jurchen.
 Han Ciu-cheol argues that Jurchens could be considered part of Korean history.
 Soviet and Russian scholars agree there were hereditary relationships between Mohe and Jurchen and that the Bohai population certainly contributed culturally to the ethnogenesis of the Jurchen.
 However, some differences remain.
-The Balhae refugee population was received well in Goryeo while they had a combative relationship with the Jurchens.
+The Bohai refugee population was received well in Goryeo while they had a combative relationship with the Jurchens.
 Goryeo once massacred the ambassador and leaders of a Jurchen delegation during peace talks.
 They sent an official complaint about the Jurchens to the Song dynasty, calling them greedy liars and other insulting names.
 The Jurchens described Goryeo people as enemies and often came into military conflict with them.
 The Jurchen and Bohai people also differed in their level of technological and societal sophistication.
 Chinese sources describe the Jurchens as lacking law, governors, kings, or dignitaries.
 Prior to the reign of Wanyan Wugunai (1021–1074), in the early 11th century, the Jurchens could not produce iron armor and had to trade for it from other tribes.